The feel of benchtop software with a computer-friendly user interface.

-WaveForms SDK (Software Development Kit) downloads automatically with the WaveForms application and provides libraries and examples to write custom applications in C, Python, and more.
+Digilent WaveForms SDK (Software Development Kit) downloads automatically with the digital waveform generator software application and provides libraries and examples to write custom applications in C, Python, and more.
 Third party toolkits are also available for NI LabVIEW and MATLAB (for most devices).

 NOTE: WaveForms is FREE to download and use and can also be used without any hardware in demo mode.
 Download now to test it out!
 In order to download this software click on the "Download & Try Now" button to be taken to the download form.
-This software is free, downloads in about 60 seconds, and you'll be able to choose download options for Windows, MacOS, Linux, and ARM.
+This Digilent WaveForms download is free, downloads in about 60 seconds, and you'll be able to choose download options for Windows, MacOS, Linux, and ARM.
 There is no limit on how many times you can download WaveForms or how many Digilent devices you can use it with.

 For WaveForms support materials and WaveForms free download, visit:

 The oscilloscope offers all the data acquisition, triggering and viewing functionality you’d expect in a benchtop scope.
-With real-time math channels, XY plots, filters, FFTs and other advanced features, the oscilloscope software provides all the analytical power you need.
+With real-time math channels, XY plots, filters, FFTs and other advanced features, the free oscilloscope software for PC provides all the analytical power you need.
 The oscilloscope can also be used as a mixed signal oscilloscope by adding digital channels.
 These measurements are either differential or single ended depending on the device.

-The waveform generator produces predefined waveforms like sine, sawtooth and triangle waves, as well as user-defined (arbitrary) waveforms.
+The free waveform generator produces predefined waveforms like sine, sawtooth and triangle waves, as well as user-defined (arbitrary) waveforms.
 It also generates more advanced signals like sweeps between user-defined frequency limits, AM or FM modulated outputs, and play back from a variety of files.